chloebrault/chloebrault.github.io/_pages/publications.md

 - **In Progress: Making Research Communities Visible (January 2025)**
-  Modern Languages Association Convention (New Orleans, Louisiana) Brief overview of the talk or key takeaways.
+  Modern Languages Association Convention (New Orleans, Louisiana)

 - **_White \[N-Words\] of America_ in the Press (November 2024)**
   The Association for Computers and the Humanities Conference (Online)
-  Brief overview of the talk or key takeaways.

 - **Normative Reading (March 2024)**
   American Comparative Literature Association Annual Meeting (Montreal, Canada)
-  Brief overview of the talk or key takeaways.

 - **Islands that Repeat Themselves (October 2023)**
   Global Horizons of the Digital and Public Humanities Institute, Ca’ Foscari University of Venice (Venice, Italy)
-  Brief overview of the talk or key takeaways.

 ---

 ## Campus Talks, selected

  - **The Places and Uses of Data (May 2024)**
   Mellon Sawyer Seminar, Center for Spatial and Textual Analysis, Stanford University (Stanford, California)
-  Brief overview of the talk or key takeaways.

 - **Where is the World for Quebec?
 (February 2024)**
   Literary Lab Meeting, Stanford University (Stanford, California)
   Brief overview of the talk or key takeaways.

 - **Belatedly Canceled (May 2023)**
   Center for Spatial and Textual Analysis, Stanford University (Stanford, California)
   Co-presented by Chloé Brault and Clare Chua.
-Brief overview of the talk or key takeaways.

 ---